lgabrielgr/ror-task-mate/README.md

 - **Task Comments**: Add comments to tasks for discussions and updates.

 ### Optional Advanced Features
-- **Notifications**: Email or in-app notifications for task updates or approaching deadlines.
+- **Notifications**: Email or in-app notifications for task updates.
-- **Activity Feed**: Dashboard showing recent actions, such as task completion or new comments.
 - **Search and Filters**: Search tasks by keywords or filter by status, due date, or assignee.
 - **API Integration**: Expose tasks and team data through a RESTful API.
-- **Production Deployment**: Deploy the application to a cloud platform like Heroku or Render.

 ---